 Next, species with glandular dots on the stem (they do not blue).
 First, with a weak partial veil, that usually does not stay on the stem to form a ring, you may only see some remnants along the edge of the cap.

 S. brunnescens (borealis) - young white cap and stem staining chocolate brown, weak purple- to red-brown veil, with stem dots.
 5-needle pine.
 Closely related to S. luteus.

 S. luteus - the Slippery Jack itself.
 Dark cap colour and purple sheathing veil (splays up).
 Lots of glandular dots.
 S. borealis can sometimes look similar.
 2-needle pine.

 Finally, the sometimes difficult to recognize species without conspicuous glandular dots on the stem (there may be a few).
 The ring may or may not be conspicuous.

 S. caerulescens (imitatus var. imitatus) - streaky yellow brown cap.
-Gills bruise brown and only the bottom of the stem bruises blue.
+Pores bruise brown and only the bottom of the stem bruises blue.
 Suillus lakei can look very similar with sometimes subtle scales.
 Douglas fir.

 S. ponderosus (imitatus var. viridescens) - a little darker brown than S. caerulescens, occasional green patches, often bigger and stockier, with yellow-orange slime on the veil when young.
 Douglas fir.